smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

-CAUTION: You might be tempted to set this to 0 to use the latest possible block, but it is possible to receive a head BEFORE that block is actually available from the connected node via RPC, due to race conditions in the code of the remote eth node.
+CAUTION: You might be tempted to set this to 0 to use the latest possible block, but it is possible to receive a head BEFORE that block is actually available from the connected node via RPC, due to race conditions in the code of the remote ETH node.
 In this case you will get false
 "zero" blocks that are missing transactions.

 ### BLOCK_HISTORY_ESTIMATOR_TRANSACTION_PERCENTILE